-WWCT’s Dr. Kittle and Ms. Watson shared their on-going research findings on the Sri Lankan leopard and were able to provide a clear picture of the distribution of leopards in the country revealing the correlation between forest cover and leopard presence.
-Human leopard incidents across the country were also presented and focus areas identified.
+The WWCT’s Dr. Kittle and Ms. Watson shared their ongoing research findings on the Sri Lankan leopard and were able to provide a clear picture of the distribution of leopards in the country revealing the correlation between forest cover and leopard presence.
+Human-leopard incidents across the country were also presented and focus areas identified.

 Overall the conference was a success as it achieved its purpose of bringing together researchers and possible collaborations.
-One outcome of this conference we hope will be the establishment of a small Sri Lanka working group for wildcats.
+One outcome of this conference we hope will be the establishment of a small Sri Lankan working group for wild cats.

 The Leopard Project Team